-Collisions with boats may be an occasional source of mortality.
-One mortality due to a ship strike occurred in 1998, when a killer whale struck the propeller of a vessel in the Bering Sea groundfish trawl fishery.
+Collisions with boats may be an occasional source of mortality of killer whales.
+One mortality due to a ship strike occurred in 1998 when a killer whale struck the propeller of a vessel in the Bering Sea groundfish trawl fishery; however, this mortality did not involve a whale from the AT1 stock.
 There have been no known mortalities of AT1 killer whales due to ship strikes.